irbestpro/FoodTracks/README.md

 1. **Board Isolation** – Redis stream keys isolate boards; supports consumer groups and permissions.
 2. **Event-Driven Architecture** – Track all task events; allows real-time updates and auditing.
 3. **Caching + Persistence** – Redis for fast access, PostgreSQL for durability.
-4. **Horizontal Scaling** – Multiple backend instances supported via Redis streams.
+4. **Horizontal Scaling** – Multiple backend instances supported via Redis streams group (Each group runs on a worker with some consumers).
 5. **Real-Time Monitoring** – Full event logs per board.
 6. **Flexible Task Fields** – Optional and dynamic task fields supported by Redis (ReJSON) and PostgreSQL.
+7. **Extensibility** – The event-driven design, flexible schema (ReJSON + Postgres), and webhook integration enable new services, workflows, and UI components to be added without modifying core logic.
+Extensions simply subscribe to board events, attach custom automation rules, or add new task metadata, making the platform easy to evolve for future requirements.

 ---